Non-Recent Child Sexual Abuse

 Because Tom had not been convicted of the offences against Joshua, there were concerns that he would not agree to engage in the process and would not accept responsibility for what Joshua was saying had happened.

-The RJ team had lots of discussions with Joshua, the Police and Probation, and an agreement was made that Tom would not face further charges against Joshua if he were to engage in RJ.
+The Restorative Justice team had lots of discussions with Joshua, the Police and Probation, and an agreement was made that Tom would not face further charges against Joshua if he were to engage in Restorative Justice.
 If any further offences were disclosed that were committed against other people, then appropriate action would need to be taken.

 He wanted Tom to know how he felt at the time and the impact that the abuse has had on him.
 He wanted Tom to know that he was a child at the time of the offences, and that what he did was abusive.
 Joshua felt that he hadn’t been able to protect his younger self and wanted the opportunity to challenge Tom in relation to what happened.

 Tom was in prison at the beginning of the process and, even though he was contacted out of the blue, following the discussions around further charges he also agreed to engage in the process because he thought ‘it could help both of us’.